ryanmr/ryanrampersad.com/content/resume.md

 +++

+This page documents:

+- my education at the University of Minnesota
+- my places of employment, and roles
+- my skillset, basically, a list of buzzwords

 ### Education

 I graduated from the University of Minnesota in 2015 with a Bachelors of Computer Science.
 In the computer science program, I was on the *software engineering*, *systems* and *compilers* track.

 My original intent was leaning towards more web developer inclined coursework, but I was lucky enough to expand my horizons and come to love *systems* and *compilers*.

 ### Work Experience

 #### Daugherty

-I am an Consultant / Software Engineer 2 at Daugherty.
-My primary role besides acting as a consulting for client projects, is software development.
+I am a Consultant and Software Engineer 2 at Daugherty.
+My primary role is software engineering with a fullstack approach, and also consulting internal and external clients.

+A [brief historical record of my work]({{< relref "work-daugherty.md" >}}) at Daugherty is available.
 #### Saint Paul Public Schools

 I helped instructors teach various Saint Paul Public Schools Community Education classes, such as Computer Basics 101, 201, Excel, PowerPoint and more.
 I also taught iterations of my own Website Basics and Website Construction classes, which focused on writing HTML, CSS and basic JavaScript by hand.